deyvidholz/nestjs-jwt/README.md

 ## TODO

-- [x] Add openapi documentation to get swagger working on a custom endpoint
 - [ ] Add custom exception per error type.
 It will be helpful to watch logs on production
 - [ ] Add unit tests
 - [ ] Add logger